 So in practice, without astronomy, FedEx wouldn’t be able to track their packages, your Uber driver couldn’t locate you, and Apple wouldn’t have developed a camera for your iPhone.

 Have you ever heard about the Overview Effect?
 It relates to the experience of seeing the Earth from space.
-Many of the astronauts, who have been lucky enough to witness it, say that it’s deeply humbling, surreal sensation.
+Many of the astronauts, who have been lucky enough to witness it, say that it’s a deeply humbling, surreal sensation.

 “The consciousness aspect of this is inspiring: There is beauty in understanding”